HanFox/AdventPro/README.md

 All I've done is imported the font to Birdfont and re-exported them.
 This may mean they are no longer optimized.

 # Why?
-After using the original font on a client's website I found some kerning issues on the Regular version between q/u p/. and q/.
+After using the original font on a client's website I found some kerning issues on the Regular version between Q/U P/. and Q/.

+# Update
+The font was updated on [Google Fonts](https://fonts.google.com/specimen/Advent+Pro) in December, 2018, but only fixed the issue between Q/U and not P/. and Q/.

 # License
 This font is available under the [Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL_web).